To render the same component multiple times in React, you need to do two things:

 Every item in the array has a different index.
 Because key is set to index, every instance of the component will have a different key value.

-Render multiple components in a loop
+Render the same component multiple times in a loop

 You can also write a for loop to render the same component multiple times.